Validator-POSTHUMAN/contributions/Cosmos New.md

 security and reliability of various Cosmos SDK chains, including flagship networks like Cosmos.

+# We are the largest contributors to Cosmos and the Cosmos Ecosystem.
+You can see the full list of our contributions [HERE](https://github.com/Validator-POSTHUMAN/contributions)!

 # 🛠Technical Contributions
 - **POSTHUMAN validates Cosmos Hub mainnet**
   [Cosmos Hub Validator Details](https://www.mintscan.io/cosmos/validators/cosmosvaloper157v7tczs40axfgejp2m43kwuzqe0wsy0rv8puv)